quickwit-oss/quickwit/docs/logs-management/send-logs-from-fluentbit-to-quickwit.md

 - [Install Fluentbit](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit)

-## Create an simple index for Fluentbit logs
+## Create a simple index for Fluentbit logs

 Let's create a schemaless index with only one field `timestamp`.
 The mode `dynamic` indicates that Quickwit will index all fields even if they are not defined in the doc mapping.